 A World Nuclear Association exercise "Nuclear Century Outlook" projects possible expansion in world nuclear generating capacity.
 Developed in 2008 the Outlook is unique in nature and scope.
 Many nuclear projections extend just to 2030 and assume business-as-usual behaviour.
 The Outlook encompasses these scenarios but looks further into the future - with both optimistic and pessimistic assumptions.
 The focus of the report is to examine the potential for nuclear energy to contribute to emissions reductions.
 It does not attempt to predict future nuclear capacity.From a base of 373 GWe today it projects the potential for at least 1130 GWe by 2060 and up to 3500 GWe by then.
 The upper projection for 2100 is 11,000 GWe.

 An important element in this global expansion of nuclear power is that international cooperation and commerce is growing.
 Major nuclear industry companies span several countries, giving much enhanced international collaboration.
 At the same time, countries with an established nuclear industry can, through formal international collaboration under the auspices of the IAEA, assist developing countries to gain access to advanced technologies, helping them to address poverty without emissions of greenhouse gases.

 Projected figures and timelines given here are referenced from the World Nuclear Association (WNA).
-Please visit the WNA website site where a whole host of public information is made available.
+Visit the WNA website where a host of public information is made available.
 Or click on the following links for the in-depth articles relating to planned reactors and emerging nuclear energy countries.